Qualcomm Snapdragon 820 Processors for Advanced Embedded Applications

 Build the most advanced embedded systems using superior multicore performance, immersive graphics, and an energy efficient platform for exceptionally long battery life and miniaturized industrial designs.

 As one of the most cutting-edge mobile processors ever created, the Qualcomm® Snapdragon™ 820 processor supports the ultimate in connectivity, graphics, photography, power and battery efficiency.
 The Snapdragon 820 (APQ8096) has been designed from the ground up to be unlike anything else.
 By combining cutting-edge processing capabilities with power-efficient features, the Snapdragon 820 (APQ8096) processor not only works harder than its predecessors, it also works smarter.
-Additionally, with Snapdragon processors, Inforce Computing offers a clear product release path for embedded device OEMs and developers – starting with production-ready, customizable System On Modules (SoM), Single Board Computers (SBC) and Reference Designs and scaling up to larger solutions and custom design services.
+Additionally, with Snapdragon processors, Penguin Solutions offers a clear product release path for embedded device OEMs and developers – starting with production-ready, customizable System On Modules (SoM), Single Board Computers (SBC) and Reference Designs and scaling up to larger solutions and custom design services.
 Here’re a few salient features and benefits of the Snapdragon 820 (APQ8096) processor:

 1. Powerful Kryo CPU: The new Qualcomm® Kryo™ CPU has 2x performance and efficiency when compared to the CPU of Snapdragon 810.
 As the first custom-designed 64-bit quad-core CPU, the Kryo CPU uses Qualcomm® Symphony System Manager as an intelligent resource management tool for Snapdragon that extends control of task scheduling and power management across the entire processor.